ladroop/Chaturbate_reloaded/README.md

 This status can be "offline" or "password_protected", if password_protected the room is online.
 You can set "check" on or off.
 If on it will check every minute if you can access the room.
 If you can the room will be opened in a new tab (and the old tab will be closed).
-In rare occations you pop-up blocker may prevent to room to be opened.
+In rare occasions you pop-up blocker may prevent to room to be opened.
 Check you pop-up blocker settings.
 A password room can also have banned your region or gender or you.
 In that case you will never have access (nothing will happen if the password is removed) and follow and DM will not work !